ropensci/outcomerate/README.md

 of the American Association of Public Opinion Research (AAPOR).

-Although the mathematical formulas are straightforward, it can get tedious and repetitive calculating all the rates by hand.
+Although the mathematical formulas are straightforward, it can get tedious and repetitive calculating all the rates by hand, especially for sub-groups of your study.
 The formulas are similar to one another and so it is also dangerously easy to make a clerical mistake.
 The `outcomerate` package simplifies the analytically workflow by defining all formulas as a collection of functions.

 ## Installation